-The Branch did not receive financial support from any other reporting unit during the year.
+The Branch did not receive any financial support from any other reporting unit during the year, nor did it provide any financial support to another reporting unit during the financial year.
 Except as disclosed in the Statement of Profit and Loss, there were no expenses in connection with holding meetings of members of the Branch and any conferences or meetings of councils, committees, panels or other bodies for the holding of which the Branch was wholly or partly responsible.

-There were no payables to employers as consideration for the employers making payroll deductions of membership subscriptions at reporting date, no payables for legal fees (2014: \$nil).
+There were no payables to employers as consideration for the employers making payroll deductions of membership subscriptions at reporting date, no payables for any legal fees (2015: \$nil) at reporting date.